melissakendall/melissakendall.github.io/pages/content-warnings.md

 * Panic attacks: FMC experiences several panic attacks due to claustrophobia.
 MMC panics thinking he is being strangled when he awakens.
 * Scars: FMC has a scar from being branded (off page) on arm.
 * Smoking: Several characters smoke cigars and pipes on page.
+* Stalking: The MMC stalks the FMC before the events of the book.
 * Torture: Graphic descriptions of emaciated humanoid creatures (starving).

 ### Marked for Harvest